 The Pascal script can call functions inside external DLLs.
-This includes both standard Win32 API functions inside standard Windows DLLs and custom functions in custom made DLLs (how to make such a custom DLL is beyond the scope of this help file).
+This includes both standard Win32 API functions inside standard Windows DLLs and custom functions in custom made DLLs.
+Additionally .NET assemblies can be called.

 To be able to call a DLL function you should first write the function prototype as normal but instead of then writing the function body, you use the 'external' keyword to specify a DLL.
 If your function has for example prototype function A(B: Integer): Integer;, the following three forms are supported: